Recommendations for performing energy measurements

 Estimate network transmission costs

 If you have a distributed system, you can't measure the transmission costs of the network communication.
 However, you can measure the amount of bytes that is transmitted between your services and to external services.
-With this value you are able to estimate the network transmission costs with a formula:
+In an attributional context you might estimate the energy consumption of it.
+But do that not in a consequential context!

 See also Energy consumption of network communication.